-- Cancer (
+- cancer (

-- Heart disease (
+- heart disease (

-- Multiple sclerosis (
+- multiple sclerosis (

-- Depression (
+- depression (

-- Impaired brain function (
+- impaired brain function (

-53, 54, 55, 56).
+53, 54, 55, 56)

-Also called the sunshine vitamin, vitamin D doesn't have to come from the diet.
-It can be produced by our own skin when it is exposed to sunlight.
-However, when sunlight exposure is limited, we have to get it from food (or supplements).
+Your skin can produce it when it is exposed to sunlight.
+However, if your sunlight exposure is limited, you have to get it from food or supplements.

 Docosahexaenoic acid (DHA) is an essential omega-3 fatty acid.

-It is important for normal brain development and function (
+It’s important for normal brain development and function (

 In addition, inadequate DHA intake in pregnant women may adversely affect brain development in the child (

 It’s much better absorbed than non-heme iron found in plant foods (

-Unlike non-heme iron, heme-iron is not affected by antinutrients, such as phytic acid, often found in plant foods.
+Unlike non-heme iron, heme iron is not affected by antinutrients, such as phytic acid, often found in plant foods.